 HU 219 Global Studies through International Travel – Jeff Winkle & Carmela Zapata

 This 11-day trip features an in-depth encounter with the history, art, architecture, and archaeology of ancient and modern Greece through expert-led site visits and personal exploration.
 Destinations include Athens, Corinth, Mycenae, Olympia, Delphi, and Thermopylae.

-AD 215/235 Population Health and Education Concepts 1 & 2 – Sherry Knoppers
+ADN 215/235 Population Health and Education Concepts 1 & 2 – Sherry Knoppers & Laura Moody